 \end{lemma}

 For any pair of markings $\mu, \nu \in \mg$, we will call a domain $Y$ a \emph{large link} for $\mu$ and $\nu$ if $d_Y(\mu, \nu) \ge M_2$.

-The following theorem summarizes two results that are vital to this paper.
-To simplify the statements we introduce some notations which we will adopt for rest of the paper.
+The theorem below summarizes two results that are vital to this paper.
+To simplify the statements we introduce some notations that we will adopt for the rest of the paper.
 Below, $\mathfrak{a}$ and $\mathfrak{b}$ represent quantities such as distances or lengths, and $k$ and $c$ are constants that depend only on \s (unless otherwise noted).

 \begin{notation}

 \begin{enumerate}

 \item If $\mathfrak{a} \le k \mathfrak{b}+c$, we say $a$ is \emph{coarsely bounded} by $b$, and write $\mathfrak{a} \prec \mathfrak{b}$